allenai/allennlp/README.md

 You can now test your installation with `./scripts/verify.py`.

 Our Docker image contains the AllenNLP source rather than a `pip` installation.
-Consequently, the `allennlp` commandline tool is not installed and you will have to use `python -m allennlp.run` instead.
+Consequently, the `allennlp` commandline tool is not installed and you will have to use `./bin/allennlp` instead.

 ### Installing from source